covan182/overheard/PRIVACY.md

 ## Third-party services

-- **YouTube** — SubLingo requests caption data from YouTube for the video you're actively watching.
+- **YouTube** — Overheard requests caption data from YouTube for the video you're actively watching.
 This is subject to [YouTube's own Privacy Policy](https://policies.google.com/privacy).
 - **Google Translate** — word translations are requested from Google's translation service.
 This is subject to [Google's Privacy Policy](https://policies.google.com/privacy).

 We do not control how these third-party services handle data on their end; please refer to their respective policies for details.

 ## No selling or unrelated use of data

-We do not sell or transfer user data to third parties outside of what's needed to provide SubLingo's core functionality (namely, the translation lookups described above).
+We do not sell or transfer user data to third parties outside of what's needed to provide Overheard's core functionality (namely, the translation lookups described above).
 We do not use any data for purposes unrelated to displaying subtitles and translations, and we do not use any data to determine creditworthiness or for lending purposes.

 ## Changes to this policy

 If this policy changes, the "Last updated" date at the top will be revised.
-Continued use of SubLingo after changes are posted constitutes acceptance of the updated policy.
+Continued use of Overheard after changes are posted constitutes acceptance of the updated policy.

-## Contact

-Questions about this policy or how SubLingo handles data can be sent to **sublingosupport@gmail.com**.